jeffskinnerbox/blog/content/ideas/install-qemu-multipass-on-ubuntu-to-create-virtual-machines.md

 # My Virtualization Technology Life Style
 There is a wide verity of virtualization technology available for software development, testing, and deployment.
 It allows you to run multiple virtual machines (VMs) on a single physical machine, each with its own isolated operating system and resources.
-I have used Vagrant/VirtualBox for several years, and while it served me well, for many projects it can take considerable time to setup and get productive.
+I have used [Vagrant][15] and [VirtualBox][16] for several years for many projects it can take considerable time to setup and get productive.
-I have also used Proxmox, which can be easier to set up, its main drawback for me is that you must dedicate the whole hardware box to Proxmox.
+I have lately been used Proxmox, which can be easier to set up, its main drawback for me is that you must dedicate the whole hardware box to Proxmox.
 (since its a type 1 hypervisor).
 And of course I have used Docker, mainly for installing standalone applications/tools but not for standalone operating system environments.
+All these tools have served me well by giving me what I need but setup can be challeging.
+I have make use of [Ansible][17], which can be very helpful for building out a VM one created, but still doesn't address that initial set step that is getting im my way.

-I work mainly in Ubuntu, and I'm looking for something I can bring up quickly, and get to work.
+I work mainly in Ubuntu, and I'm looking for something I can bring up VMs quickly, and get me productive with very little effort.
-For example, I need to bring up Windows from time-to-time, and I would like to do this quickly without much delay.
+For example, I need to bring up Windows from time-to-time (e.g. at tax time, Turbox).
+This is a once a year event to bring up the Windows OS, have Internet access, transfer from y host tax data into the VM, file my taxes, print a copy, transfer back to my host a copy my data, and be done until next year.
+I currently do this with Vagrant using Windows 10 but I need to move to Windows 11 and I don't what to go through a lengthy / error prone setup process.

+## Using Quickemu / Multipass
-QEMU and Multipass seem more like what I'm looking for as my user experience.
+After a bit of on-line research, Quickemu or Multipass seem more like what I'm looking for as my user experience.
-In this document, I plan to focus on the Debian or Ubuntu Linux distributions using QEMU, KVM (Kernel-based Virtual Machine), and Virt-Manager.
+In this document, I plan to focus on using a host with Debian or Ubuntu Linux distributions using Quickemu to creat my VMs.
+Never the less, I also plan to dive into Multipass, QEMU, KVM (Kernel-based Virtual Machine), and Virt-Manager.

+First, lets understand the roles of QEMU, KVM, Virt-Manager, Multipass, and Quickemu:

+* [QEMU][01] is an open-source machine emulator and virtualizer that allows you to run operating systems and software designed for a different hardware and OS architecture.
+* [KVM][11] is a virtualization module in the Linux kernel that allows the kernel to function as a [type 1 hypervisor][10].
+* [Virt-Manager][09] is a graphical interface for managing virtual machines through [libvirt][09].
+* [Multipass][12] is a tool for creating and managing Ubuntu virtual machines (VMs) on Linux, macOS, and Windows.
+* [Quickemu][02] is a wrapper around QEMU that automatically "does the right thing" when creating virtual machines.
+No requirement for exhaustive configuration options.
+You decide what operating system you want to run and Quickemu takes care of the rest.

+Launch instances of Ubuntu and [initialise them with cloud-init metadata][13] in the same way you would on AWS, Azure, Google, IBM and Oracle.
+So you can simulate your own cloud deployment on your workstation.
+On Linux, you can use QEMU and Virt-Manager with Multipass VMs because Multipass leverages the `libvirt` backend.
+Your allows to manage your Multipass instances through tools like Virt-Manager, essentially using QEMU as the underlying virtualization technology on Linux systems.
+Multipass on Windows will use Hyper-V or Virtualbox, and on macOS it can use QEMU or Virtualbox.

+**Key points About Multipass:**
+Multipass is designed to create and manage Ubuntu-based Linux virtual machines, meaning it only readily supports launching Ubuntu images by default;
+you cannot use it to run a Windows operating system directly within a Multipass VM.

+**Key Point About QEMU:**
+You can run a wide verity of operating systems within a QEMU VM.
+You can run a Windows ISO image within a QEMU VM, and run it just like you would on a physical computer.
+Although, you may need to install additional drivers like [VirtIO][14] to optimize performance within the virtual environment.

+**Key Point About Quickemu:**
+Quickemu has the ease of use benefits of Multipass and the OS arachitecture supported flexibility of QEMU.
+Quickemu can leverage all the tools QEMU can explote (e.g. Virt-Manager, etc.) when needed, but Quickemu make the setup as simple as possible, and does this for a wide range of guest operating system.

 # Linux Hypervisor Setup